 Some of the most important moments in your child’s development happen while at school.
 As parents ourselves, we understand the desire to send your child somewhere that’s comfortable and safe, yet challenging for their minds.
 Helping students learn and grow, beyond what even they thought they were capable of, is what we do best at Whitmore Lake Public Schools.
 Our unique and well-praised kindergarten program at WLES is no different.
 Our small class sizes are by design and allow us to place a strong focus on providing a personalized education to each student.
 The caring staff at WLES meets each student where he or she is at developmentally to facilitate his or her growth.
 Additionally, our curriculum allows our staff to branch out from traditional teaching methods to develop critical thinking and creativity.
-Because of these factors, you’ll find our students flourish in traditional education subjects like math and reading, but also in music, art, physical education, and even Mandarin Chinese!
+Because of these factors, you’ll find our students flourish in traditional education subjects like math and reading, but also in music, art, and physical education.
 However, it is our tight-knit, inclusive, family-like community that really makes the difference.
 By sending your child to Whitmore Lake Elementary School, you can be confident they’re in a place where he or she is known, cared for, and supported.

 “[Studies] demonstrate that students who are assigned to smaller classes in grades K-3rd do better in every way that can be measured: they score higher on tests, receive better grades, and exhibit improved attendance.”

 Our classes are about 20% smaller than competing schools, allowing more one-on-one attention from our teachers for our students.

 Our cohesive curriculum develops strong math, reading, and writing skills in kindergarten and builds on them each following school year.

 In addition to our foundational learning courses, our students also experience music, art, and physical education classes.

 Our tight-knit community of staff and parents are committed to creating a safe learning environment through stringent security protocols.